Regional Vessel Monitoring Information

 - The vessel has been issued an LAGC scallop permit, is not in possession of any scallops onboard the vessel, is tied to a permanent dock or mooring, the vessel operator has notified NMFS through VMS by transmitting the appropriate VMS power-down code that the VMS will be powered down, and the vessel is not required by other permit requirements for other fisheries to transmit the vessel's location at all times.
 Such a vessel must re-power the VMS and submit a valid VMS activity declaration prior to moving from the fixed dock or mooring.

-Vessel owners must confirm the VMS unit's operation and communications service by calling NMFS OLE (at 978-281-9213) to ensure that position reports (and a declaration) are sent to and received by NMFS OLE (this is necessary for new owners and owners who replace their VMS units to ensure connectivity between the vessel's VMS and NMFS).
-If a VMS unit is replaced, the owner must submit documentation to NMFS (OLE) within 3 days of installation and before the next trip that the VMS is an operational, approved system.
+Vessel owners must confirm the VMS unit's operation and communications service by calling NOAA Fisheries OLE (at 978-281-9213) to ensure that position reports (and a declaration) are sent to and received by NOAA Fisheries OLE (this is necessary for new owners and owners who replace their VMS units to ensure connectivity between the vessel's VMS and NOAA Fisheries).
+If a VMS unit is replaced, the owner must submit documentation to NOAA Fisheries (OLE) within 3 days of installation and before the next trip that the VMS is an operational, approved system.

-For more information, visit the Greater Atlantic Regional Vessel Monitoring System website.Back to top
+For more information, visit the Greater Atlantic Regional Vessel Monitoring System page, or check with our VMS contacts.

 Under the following permits, an installed and approved VMS unit is required: